-Chris Pratorius Gómez is a composer and pianist based in Santa Cruz, California.
-He has written three one-act operas, a harp concerto, two orchestra works and many pieces for solo voice, choir, chamber ensembles and electronic media that have been performed in San Francisco, Istanbul, New York, Guatemala and other spots around the world.
+Chris Pratorius Gómez is a composer and music educator based in Santa Cruz, California.
+He has written operas, a harp concerto, two orchestral works and many pieces for solo voice, choir, chamber ensembles and electronic media that have been performed in San Francisco, Istanbul, New York, Guatemala and other spots around the world.

-Chris teaches theory, history, composition and piano at the University of California, Santa Cruz and at Cal State Monterey Bay.
-He is a frequent director with Santa Cruz Chamber Players, gives the Sunday pre-concert talks for the Santa Cruz County Symphony, accompanies at The Studio, School of Classical Ballet in Soquel, CA and maintains a private studio.
+Chris teaches theory, history, composition and piano at UC Santa Cruz and at Cal State Monterey Bay.
+He does the pre-concert talks for Santa Cruz Symphony at the Mello Center, accompanies classes for The Studio, School of Classical Ballet and maintains a private composition studio.